wasteland-rider/sublime-robot-framework-assistant/README.md

 [Robot Framework](http://robotframework.org/) test data in the [Sublime Text 3](https://www.sublimetext.com/3).

+> **FROM v6.3.2 ONWARDS, THIS PLUGIN WILL DROP PY2 SUPPORT DUE TO PY2 END OF LIFE IN THE EARLY OF 2020**

 From release 3.0.0 onwards plugin is not anymore compatible with Sublime Text 2.
 The releases made before the 3.0.0 will serve the Sublime Text 2 users.
 The documentation for Sublime Text 2 user